knative/docs/serving/using-cert-manager-on-gcp.md

 EOF
 ```

-Now you should be able to access your services via HTTPS and
-cert-manager will keep your certificates up-to-date so they
+Now you can access your services via HTTPS; cert-manager will keep your certificates
-are replaced before the certificate expires.
+up-to-date, replacing them before the certificate expires.